Digital-Peak/DPDocker/tests/README.md

 Through a VNC viewer you can actually see what is executed inside a container in the browser.

 ## Prerequisites
-The extension needs a tests folder with an acceptance folder which contains the tests.
+The extension needs a tests folder with an acceptance folder in it, this is the location for your tests.
+Additionally, you need a "_bootstrap.php" file in the tests folder and in the tests/acceptance folder.
+There you can do some setup stuff which will be executed before codeception is running the tests.
+Like including some base classes or defining some global variables like a timeout.

 If you  have some install tasks which should be executed before every test, then put them into the acceptance/install folder.
-Additionally add the group annotation @install, because DPDocker is skipping this group on the main codeception install run.
-[Here](https://codeception.com/docs/07-AdvancedUsage#Groups) you can find more information about codeception groups.

 ## Execute
 To run the extension tests, execute the following command: